This project is closed for feedback

 The Government committed to reviewing the changes after 2 years to make sure that they are operating effectively for our community.

-Community members who have been involved in buying or selling property of-the-plan are encouraged to provide feedback.
+Community members who have been involved in buying or selling property of-the-plan were encouraged to provide feedback.

 The impact of having your say